vanhoangkha/Nova-Act-sample/README.md

 * `act()` cannot interact with elements hidden behind a mouseover.
 * `act()` cannot interact with the browser window.
 This means that browser modals such as those requesting access to use your location don't interfere with act() but must be manually acknowledged if desired.
 * `act()` is not yet optimized for PDF file actuation.
+* Screen size constraints
+  * Nova Act is optimized for resolutions between `864×1296` and `1536×2304`
+  * Performance may degrade outside this range

 ## Reference